Meeting Time: August 22, 2023 at 5:00pm PDT

 • Default_avatar

-John Frias Morales about 1 year ago
+John Frias Morales over 1 year ago

 I support the Safe Routes to School within the Climate Action and Adaptation Plan.
 Safe routes allow us to have a quality of life without driving, travel by walking, biking and running.
 This will reduce pollution and increase livability in our community.